metakgp/metakgp-wiki/RUNBOOK.md

 * I want to copy a file from the filesystem into a container

     ```sh
-    # copy a file from the container to the main filesystem
+    # copy a file from the container to the host filesystem
     $ docker cp metakgpwiki_nginx_1:/srv/mediawiki/LocalSettings.php .

-    # copy a file from the main file system to a container
+    # copy a file from the host filesystem to a container
     $ docker cp Local.php metakgpwiki_nginx_1:/srv/mediawiki/LocalSettings.php
     ```